Taupe: Mauve taupe

-At right is displayed the color mauve taupe.
+Adjacent is displayed the color mauve taupe.

 The first recorded use of mauve taupe as a color name in English was in 1925.

-The normalized color coordinates for raspberry glacé are identical to raspberry glacé, first recorded as a color name in English in 1926.
+The normalized color coordinates for mauve taupe are identical to raspberry glacé, first recorded as a color name in English in 1926.

 Rose taupe

-The color displayed at right is rose taupe.
+The color displayed adjacent is rose taupe.

 The first recorded use of rose taupe as a color name in English was in 1924.

 Sandy taupe

-At right is displayed the color sandy taupe.
+Adjacent is displayed the color sandy taupe.

 This color is also called taupe sand.

 Taupe gray

-Displayed at right is the color taupe gray.
+Displayed adjacent is the color taupe gray.

 Deep taupe

-The color deep taupe is displayed at right.
+The color deep taupe is displayed adjacent.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #18-1612 TPX—Deep Taupe.

 Taupe brown

-The color taupe brown is a very dark shade of tan that almost appears brown and is displayed at right.
+The color taupe brown is a very dark shade of tan that almost appears brown and is displayed adjacent.

+This is the color shown as the color taupe brown in ISCC-NBS color sample #46.

+Taupe Beige

+The color Taupe Beige color offers a palette of natural and warm colours.

 This is the color shown as the color taupe brown in ISCC-NBS color sample #46.

 Another name for this color is medium taupe.